2019 Best Volunteer Abroad Programs, Organizations, & Projects

 Volunteer with Agape to provide HIV/AIDS prevention and awareness and care to needy populations in Kenya.
 As a medical volunteer working five days a week, you'll be helping to support the burdened healthcare teams on the ground.
 Volunteers are encouraged to take part in the HIV Testing and Counseling Course (HTC), an internationally-recognized qualification provided by local universities.
 The course helps to ensure safe testing techniques, and provides a useful qualification for your future medical career.
 Costs start at £590 for one week.

-Programs run year-round so you can choose your own dates, and with excellent staff support and a unique hassle-free approach, Projects Abroad takes care of everything for you so that you can focus on having a meaningful experience with a long-term impact.
+Volunteer abroad programs run year-round so you can choose your own dates, and with excellent staff support and a unique hassle-free approach, Projects Abroad takes care of everything for you so that you can focus on having a meaningful experience with a long-term impact.
 Volunteers can choose the trip they are most passionate about with programs in 30 destinations across the globe and a variety of fields including Care, Medicine & Healthcare, Teaching, Conservation & Environment, and much more!

 Projects Abroad Opportunities to Check Out